-Cycling in an urban environment doesn’t have to mean dodging cars, doing battle with pedestrians and surreptitiously ducking the wrong way down a one way street only to be met by the boys in blue at the other end.
-Here we highlight five cities which really have their bike groove turned on high.
+Cycling in an urban environment doesn’t have to mean dodging cars, doing battle with pedestrians and surreptitiously ducking the wrong way down a one-way street only to be met by the boys in blue at the other end.
+Here we highlight five cities around the world which really have their bike groove turned on high.

-> The wild card: Rome, Italy
+The wild card: Rome, Italy

 I know.
 It doesn’t make sense.
 They drive like maniacs, it’s awfully crowded in the holidays and road signs are non-existent.
 But actually Rome is a little cycling city of joy and here’s why.
 Firstly, most of the areas around the big architectural sites are pedestrianised meaning bike access between them and to them is infinitely better than using a car.
 And the journey is stunning – Rome is quite literally a feast for your eyes.